Safety Speaker Garrison Wynn, CSP

 Whether you are trying to reduce your number of recordables or prevent a good safety record from creating complacency, this entertaining, customized session is more than just a safe bet.
 It will get your people laughing, learning and motivated to create a culture of safety while maintaining productivity.

 This program focuses on developing the personal influence to make things stick, whether you're helping leaders move change through their locations or getting workers to look out for each other on the job site.
 Garrison is authentic - a guy who's been there.
 He's a chemical plant explosion survivor who has developed environmental safety products still in use worldwide.
 He expertly fuses his experiences into key takeaways such as how to build the trust and relationships that make consistent safety a reality.
-He delivers those takeaways using a humorous approach that will have serious impact on your event.
+He delivers those takeaways using a humorous approach that will have a serious impact on your event.

 Frontline Supervisor Buy-in

 It has long been known that frontline supervisors and foremen essentially run the day-to-day operations of an organization, but we often forget that their opinions and beliefs directly determine overall success.
 They carry such influence because people don’t really work for companies; they work for their direct supervisors.
-This hands-on (and gloves-off) customized, nonacademic session helps you get buy-in from those direct influencers by shifting their perspective toward creating a work culture that benefits them, their people, and the organization as whole.
+This hands-on (and gloves-off) customized, nonacademic session helps you get buy-in from those direct influencers by shifting their perspective toward creating a work culture that benefits them, their people, and the organization as a whole.

 Customized Safety Leadership